kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(i\) A launch operator must verify that all safety requirements have been or will be satisfied before flight.
 The launch operator must resolve all safety related action items.

-\(ii\) A launch operator must assign and certify flight safety personnel as required by §417.105.
+\(ii\) A launch operator must assign and certify flight safety personnel as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.105   Launch personnel qualifications and certification.|§417.105]].

 \(iii\) The flight safety rules and flight safety plan must incorporate a final flight safety analysis as required by subpart C of this part.